Physalis peruviana: Distribution and habitat

-The center of genetic diversity for Physalis peruviana is in the Andes Mountains of Ecuador, Chile, Colombia, and Peru.
+The species is reportedly native to Chile and Peru.
+Its center of genetic diversity is in the Andes Mountains of Ecuador, Chile, Colombia, and Peru.
 It grows in forests, forest edges, and riparian areas.
 It grows at high elevations of 500–3000 m in its native region, but may also be found at sea level in Oceania and Pacific islands where it occurs widely in subtropical and warm, temperate conditions.
 Its latitude range is about 45°S to 60°N, and its altitude range is generally from sea level to 3000 m.
 The plant has become invasive in some natural habitats, forming thickets, particularly in Hawaii and on other Pacific islands.
 There are believed to be dozens of ecotypes worldwide that differentiated by plant size, calyx shape, and the size, color, and flavor of the fruit.
 Wild forms are thought to be diploid with 2n = 24 chromosomes, while cultivated forms include varieties with increased ploidy and 32 or 48 chromosomes.

 Cultivation

+The history of P. peruviana cultivation in South America can be traced to the Inca Empire.

 It has been widely introduced into cultivation in tropical, subtropical, and temperate areas such as Australia, China, India, Malaysia, and the Philippines.
 P. peruviana thrives at an annual average temperature from 13 to 18 C, tolerating temperatures as high as 30 C. It grows well in Mediterranean climates and is hardy to USDA hardiness zone 8, meaning it can be damaged by frost.
-It grows well in rainfall amounts of 800–4300 mm if the soil is well drained, and prefers full sun or partial shade in well-drained soil, and grows vigorously in sandy loam.
+It grows well in annual rainfalls of 800–4300 mm if the soil is well drained, prefers full sun or partial shade in well-drained soil, and grows vigorously in sandy loam.

-The plant is readily grown from seeds, which are abundant (100 to 300 in each fruit), but with low germination rates, requiring thousands of seeds to sow a hectare.
+The plant is readily grown from seeds, which are abundant (100 to 300 per fruit), but with low germination rates, requiring thousands of seeds to sow a hectare.
 Plants grown from year-old stem cuttings will flower early and yield well, but are less vigorous than those grown from seed.

 Pests and diseases

-In South Africa, cutworms attack the Cape gooseberry in seedbeds, red spiders in the field, and potato tuber moths near potato fields.
+In South Africa, cutworms attack the Cape gooseberry in seedbeds, red spider mites in the field, and potato tuber moths near potato fields.
 Hares damage young plants, and birds eat the fruits.
 Mites, whiteflies and flea beetles can also be problematic.
 Powdery mildew, soft brown scale, root rot and viruses may affect plants.
 In New Zealand, plants can be infected by Candidatus Liberibacter solanacearum.